yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Adding a section on common implementation concerns
 - Removed "header" parameter for the MIME type since it is not used

+# Draft history
+> **Note to the RFC Editor:** Please remove this section prior
+> to publication.

-# Changes since the -00 draft
+## Changes since the -00 draft
 - Added CSV injection to security considerations (#30)
 - Added a reference to RFC 7111 (#27)

-# Changes since the -01 draft
+## Changes since the -01 draft
 - No changes yet, refreshed to keep draft alive

-# Changes since the -02 draft
+## Changes since the -02 draft
 - Refreshed to keep draft alive
 - Contact information and GitHub link changes
 - Minor updates on language
 - Added a section on bidi handling

-# Changes since the -03 draft
+## Changes since the -03 draft
 - Moved comments to the common practices section and removed from the ABNF grammar (#32)
 - Added more clarifications to the format section
 - Made ABNF grammar match the document
 - Added a note about text content to the format section

-# Changes since the -04 draft
+## Changes since the -04 draft
 - No changes yet, refreshed to keep draft alive

-# Changes since the -05 draft
+## Changes since the -05 draft
-- Grammar changes
+- Grammar changes and light editing
 - Added another reference for section 3.10 (Bidi)
 - Added clarification language on linebreaks (#36)